Skip to content

 vatican

-If you are a fan of picturesque nature, you should visit the Vatican Gardens, which enjoy a privileged location northwest of St. Peter’s Basilica and the Apostolic Palace.
+If you enjoy picturesque nature, you should visit the Vatican Gardens, privileged locations northwest of St. Peter’s Basilica and the Apostolic Palace.

-The gardens also include a group of picturesque fountains, the most famous ones are the Eagle Fountain and the Fountain of the Blessed Sacrament, in addition to containing a group of shrines.
+The gardens also include a group of picturesque fountains; the most famous ones are the Eagle Fountain and the Fountain of the Blessed Sacrament, and a group of shrines.

 Apostolic Palace